morgancollens/golang-rest-api-example/README.md

 A simple RESTful API built in order to learn Golang.

-The API is designed to allow consumers to perform RESTful operations on resources related to the 2023 Formula 1 season.
+The API is designed to allow consumers to perform RESTful operations on resources related to the 2023 Formula 1 season, and is powered by [Ergast Developer API](https://ergast.com/mrd/)

 #
 ## How to Run